Application and Admissions

 Include your full legal name, permanent and local/current addresses and contact numbers, and any relevant professional and scholarly experience (max 5 pages).

-GRE scores are optional for both the Ph.D. and M.A. programs for the 2024 - 2025 admissions cycle; absence of GRE scores will not impact application evaluation.
+GRE scores are optional for both the Ph.D. and M.A. programs.
+Absence of GRE scores will not impact application evaluation.
 Applicants who still wish to submit GRE scores may send them directly to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – Code #2259.
 We do not require the GRE Subject Test in Literature for M.A. or Ph.D. applications.

 English Proficiency Requirements